 Not all warranties are created equal.

-ALPOLIC Metal Composite Material (MCM) is backed by the strongest warranty in the business thanks to an easily overlooked Latin phrase.
-Here’s an excerpt from our 20-year Coating Warranty: “MCCA’s exclusive liability under this warranty, or otherwise, will be limited to refinishing, repairing or replacing in situ, at MCCA’s sole option, the defective coated metal.”
+ALPOLIC Metal Composite Material (MCM) is backed by one of the strongest warranty in the business thanks to an easily overlooked Latin phrase.
+Here’s an excerpt from our 20-year Coating Warranty: “MCA’s exclusive liability under this warranty, or otherwise, will be limited to refinishing, repairing or replacing in situ, at MCA’s sole option, the defective coated metal.”

 In situ is the key to our warranty’s value.

 A Latin phrase meaning “in place”, these two words make all the difference.
 In the event you ever have to execute a warranty claim, some MCM manufacturers will only cover the cost of the MCM.
 Others will only cover a prorated portion of the MCM cost over the lifetime of the warranty period.
 The bulk of the replacement or repair costs would then fall on the building owner.